Seravo/docs/_posts/2015-10-12-using-git-hooks.md

 Nginx restarted!
 ```

 One common reason for scripts to fail is the lack of the executable bit.
-That is easily fixed by `chmod +x /data/wordpress/.git/hooks/post-receive`.
+That is easily fixed by `chmod +x /data/wordpress/.git/hooks/post-receive` or if it is a link, with `chmod +x /data/wordpress/scripts/git-hooks/post-receive`.